aleshaleksey/fansys23/npc-stat-blocks.md

 This represents an elf who has devoted several centuries to learning spellcraft.

 An elvish mage will generally leave the scene as soon as it senses that a fight might be inevitable.
 However, they will defend themselves, their apprentices and their brethren fiercely.
-In those cases they will use communication magic to warn allies, and .
+In those cases they will use communication magic to warn allies, before using appropriate magics.
+Elven mages are generally weary for counter-spelling mages.

 ___
 ## Orc